 HDT (Hardware Detection Tool) is an OS independent tool that displays low-level information on any x86 compatible system.
 It detects ACPI, CPU, PCI devices, DMI (memory, BIOS, motherboard, IPMI base board, chassis, batteries, CPU), disks (geometry, partitions), PXE environment, VESA modes, and VPD.
 It can also deduce the Linux kernel modules needed by a given host.

 Release Notes: ACPI detection, SMP and multi-core CPU reporting, integration of memtest 4.20, and running on Syslinux 4.04-pre5.

-apoplexy is a level editor for Prince of Persia 1.
+apoplexy is a level editor for Prince of Persia 1 and 2.